codio/site/source/docs/ide/tools/guides/index.html.md

 - highlight code blocks within your code referenced from your Guide section
 - choose from a selection of panel layouts
 - hide and show table of contents while in both edit and play modes
+- include guidance material for teachers that is not visible to students

 [Click here](/docs/ide/tools/guides/overview/) to start reading